alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

 # Using @ngrx/signals in Angular Apps

-In this lab we will solve the following tasks:

--   Take the `standalone app` from `lab-01` and setup a basic `SignalStore`
--   Re-build the classic Angular solution from `lab-02` to `lab-04`
+This lab guides you through the process of transitioning an Angular application to use `@ngrx/signals` for state management.
+You will create a `SignalStore`, implement CRUD operations with loading indicators, apply a container/presenter pattern, and enhance data handling with `rxMethod` and server persistence.
+This lab will give you the essential knowledge to use `@ngrx/signals` to manage the state of a complex application.

+**Steps Outlined:**

+1.  **Setup a basic Signal Store**
--   Provide CRUD and loading for food using `@ngrx/signal`
+2.  **Provide CRUD and loading for food using `@ngrx/signals Signal Store`**
--   Implement a `container presenter pattern`
+3.  **Implement a container presenter pattern using signals and `input signals`**
--   Enhance our app by using `rxMethod` and persist data to the server
+4.  **Enhance our app by using `rxMethod` and persist data to the server**

 ### Setup a basic Signal Store

--   Copy the `signals-starter` and install `@ngrx/signals`:
+This step focuses on setting up the foundation for using `@ngrx/signals` by creating a basic `SignalStore` and integrating it into an existing Angular application.

+**Details:**

+1.  **Install `@ngrx/signals`:** The first step involves installing the necessary `@ngrx/signals` package using npm.

     ```bash
     npm i -S @ngrx/signals
     ```

--   Add a `food/food.model.ts` to the project.
-You could copy this file from a previous lab:
+2.  **Add `food.model.ts`:**  A basic model `FoodItem` is added to the project.
+This model represents the structure of the data that the application will be working with.

     ```typescript
     export class FoodItem {